 Its always tricky getting the right fit for your trousers, especially if your waist and hip measurements don’t exactly match the size chart.

-Here’s my tip if your waist is a bigger size than your hip; for example your waist measures 31” (size 14) and your hips 39” (size 12).
+Here’s my tip if your waist is one size bigger than your hip; for example your waist measures 31” (size 14) and your hips 39” (size 12).